 The Nigerian Investment Promotion Commission (NIPC) is a Federal Agency charged, among others, with coordinating, monitoring and providing necessary assistance and guidance for the establishment and operation of enterprises in Nigeria.
-It is not only the gateway to investment in Nigeria for foreign investors and Nigerian investors seeking to engage in value-added activities in their country, but also Nigeria’s window to the international investment world.
-It is a Federal Agency with a perpetual succession and a common seal.
-NIPC collects, collates, analyze and disseminates information and data on investment opportunities and sources of capital.
-It advises on business partnership and identifies specific projects in which potential investors can be solicited to participate.
+It is not only the gateway to investment in Nigeria for foreign investors and Nigerian investors seeking to engage in value-added activities in their country but also Nigeria’s window to the international investment world.
+It is a Federal Agency with perpetual succession and a common seal.
+NIPC collects, collates, analyzes and disseminates information and data on investment opportunities and sources of capital.
+It advises on business partnerships and identifies specific projects in which potential investors can be solicited to participate.

 The NIPC registers and keeps records of all companies to which the NIPC Act applies.
 It maintains the interaction between investors and ministries, government departments and agencies, financial institutions and other authorities concerned with investments.
 It anchors the One-Stop Investment Centre (OSIC) which interfaces with companies on incorporation and registration matters. www.nipc.gov.ng